grantmcdermott/grantmcdermott.github.io/_posts/2020-10-19-better-way-adjust-ses.md

 time_feols = (proc.time() - pt)[3]
 {% endhighlight %}

-Before continuing, how about a quick coefficient plot?
+Before I get to benchmarking, how about a quick coefficient plot?
 I'll use `modelsummary::modelplot()` again, focusing only on the key "time of day × departure delay" interaction terms.

 {% highlight r %}